 Our mission is to provide both specialist clinical services and volunteer-led social support that meet the complex medical and social needs of local people around the issues of death, dying and loss.

-We are an organisation rooted in the values of compassion, integrity, excellence and team working.
+We are an organisation rooted in the values of compassion, integrity, respect, excellence and team working.

 Our strategic aims